Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.oprops``
-| -.3in

 #. | **Value** Heat coupling length [L].
 The depth of the
      surface/subsurface exchange zone used to compute :math:`\alpha_o` in Equation :ref:
    | .
 Default value is :math:`10^{-4}` m.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Heat coupling length

 Winter Processes
 ----------------